-How do you protect what you’ve built when small business owners like you are getting hacked every day?
+How does one protect what you’ve built when small business are more frequently the Focus of hacks every day?

 The Benefits of a Virtual CISO

-Your business would benefit from a high-level Cybersecurity expert.
-The Digital Beachhead vCISO service manages critical business functions and maintains regulatory compliance while sparing the full-time, physical presence and expense of a traditional CISO.
+Any organization would benefit from a high-level Cybersecurity expert.
+The Digital Beachhead vCISO service manages critical cybersecurity functions and maintains regulatory compliance while sparing the full-time, physical presence and expense of a traditional CISO.